forenmis/clean-arch-template/README.md

 ![android](https://github.com/forenmis/clean-arch-template/assets/126270280/0846a1b9-9cac-4b34-af2e-ada973a9b701)

 Welcome to our Android project template, designed for instant kick-start of your next application!
-Our template provides everything you need for swift and efficient project creation on the Android platform.
+Our template provides everything you need for efficient project creation on the Android platform.

 ## Included features